title

 These labels may look almost the same as the previous type, but the only difference is the credit around the label.

-It was changed in the early 1980s to renew the credit to "Unauthorized copying, hiring, renting, public performance and broadcasting" are prohibited.
+It was changed in the early 1980s to update the text to "Unauthorized copying, hiring, renting, public performance and broadcasting" are prohibited.

 1988?--